zampolitxxx/zampolitxxx/README.md

 Other skills:
 Automated Testing (JUnit)
-Knowledge of the OSI network model and the basics of the TCP/IP network troubleshooting Russian and English blind printing.
+Knowledge of the OSI network model and the basics of the TCP/IP network troubleshooting

 I am currently reading the following books:
 Perfect Code.
 Steve McConnell
 Java.
 Effective programming.
 Joshua Bloch

+#### English:
-English proficiency, Fluent reading of technical documentation, Conversational B2
+Fluent reading of technical documentation/B2

-Work:
+#### Work:
 2013-2022: RusHydro Group of Companies - an engineer of communications, information and technological systems.
 2022 — present: RusHydro Group of Companies - an engineer of the automated control systems section.

-Education:
+#### Education:
-Dalgau.
+Far Eastern State Agrarian University.
 Specialty — service of electrotechnological, energy and electronic equipment.
-SibGUTI.
+Siberian State University of Telecommunications and Informatics.
 Specialty — Infrocommunication technologies and communication systems.
 Hexlet-College Java Developer profession: June 2023 - present
 #### Main skills
 <div>